-I am often asked what are the most common mistakes I have seen in Social Security disability cases.
+I am often asked what are the most common mistakes I have seen in Disability Cases.

 There are three common mistakes people make in these cases.I want to highlight these mistakes because they are entirely too common, even though they are easily avoided.